ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 I also at the time found out Cody went to college with the brown man with the shared colloquial dialogue from that one meeting where the CEO flinched noticeably, but that's separate.

-The lawyer, Ms. Kelly Wulff, immediately refused and said that only she could hear the details of my side of the story; and then she would take the details internally.
+The lawyer, Ms. Marlon Bradtke, immediately refused and said that only she could hear the details of my side of the story; and then she would take the details internally.

 Apparently, I was already an external factor to the company.